Processing...

 PRCalc is a web-based product ratio calculator for northeastern North American tree species.
 It estimates the proportion of total stem volume allocated to defined timber products (sawlogs, studwood, pulpwood, etc.) using the merchantable volume ratio approach of Honer et al. (1983), as implemented by Kershaw, Richards & Larusic (2006).

-This version extends the original PRCalc with Excel-based input/output, hierarchical data support (time, stand, plot, tree), per-hectare scaling for variable-radius and fixed-area plot designs, multi-level aggregation with standard errors, interactive SVG visualizations, and three optimization modes that go beyond the original greedy allocation.
+This version extends the original PRCalc with a canonical 28-species resolution framework (mapping all input to Acadian typing species, with Honer 14-group and Kozak 27-species taper codes derived downstream), a Kozak Model 02 taper engine (Li & Weiskittel 2010; Li, Weiskittel & Kershaw 2012) for species-specific stem volume and taper profiles, species-specific regional H–D defaults from Rijal, Weiskittel & Kershaw (2012), Excel-based input/output, hierarchical data support (time, stand, plot, tree), per-hectare scaling for variable-radius and fixed-area plot designs, multi-level aggregation with standard errors, interactive SVG visualizations, stand typing with five regional classification protocols, species-cued colour palettes, and three optimization modes that go beyond the original greedy allocation.

 How It Works